-The National Transit Map is a nationwide catalog of fixed-guideway and fixed-route transit service in America that is gleaned from publically available information.
+The National Transit Map (NTM) is a nationwide catalog of fixed-guideway and fixed-route transit service in America that is gleaned from publicly available information.
 A geospatial database is included that can be used to display transit agencies’ stops, routes, and schedules for the purpose of supporting research, analysis, and planning.

-The initial National Transit Map, released in August 2016, consists of data submitted to the Bureau of Transportation Statistics (BTS) in response to a March 2016 request for the data.
+The initial NTM, released in August 2016, consisted of data submitted to the Bureau of Transportation Statistics (BTS) in response to a March 2016 request for the data.
 Data from 270 transit agencies provided information on over 398,000 stops and stations and almost 10,000 routes.
-Development of the National Transit Map is a continuing process.
+Development of the NTM is a continuing process.

-The National Transit Map will be a National Geospatial Data Asset (NGDA) within the National Transportation Atlas Database (NTAD), a set of nationwide geographic databases of transportation facilities, networks, and associated infrastructure.
-It will be a substantial update to the previous transit-focused map, which was released in 2004 and only included the location of fixed-guideway transit.
+The NTM is a National Geospatial Data Asset within the National Transportation Atlas Database, a set of nationwide geographic databases of transportation facilities, networks, and associated infrastructure.
+It is a substantial update to the previous transit-focused map, which was released in 2004 and only included the location of fixed-guideway transit.